-NZFBF publishes a BKBM average and FRA which are the midpoint of transactions or the executable bid/offers noted above.
-NZFBF also publish BKBM bids and offers for the six tenors.
+NZFBF publishes a BKBM average and FRA for each of the one to six-month tenors which are the weighted average of transactions, midpoint of the executable bid/offers, bids or offers and movement, or interpolation.
+NZFBF also publishes BKBM bids and offers for the six tenors.
 BKBM bid is BKBM FRA plus five basis points and BKBM offer is BKBM FRA less five basis points.